sharanair29/tigerlab/README.md

 Hit Ctrl + C to stop your server from running the application locally.

 In case you would like to get a view of how mobile responsive the application is and how it works from a mobile device or an ipad.
-You may choose the run application on your ip address at port 8000.
+You may choose to the run application on your ip address at port 8000.

 On a mac get your ip address by running: